5th Division (South Vietnam): 1965

+1966-1967

-In 1966 US advisers regarded the Division and the 25th Division as the two worst units in the ARVN.
+In 1966 US advisers regarded the division and the 25th Division as the two worst units in the ARVN.
 Both divisions guarded the approaches to Saigon, but the brunt of the fighting had been assumed by US combat units, the 1st and 25th Infantry Divisions and three separate brigades.
 Under their protection, the two divisions performed static security missions, but rather than using this respite to regroup and retrain their forces, or to hunt down the local VC, the Vietnamese commanders had let their units degenerate through inactivity, and US advisers now rated them lower than even the neighboring RF/PF.
-In early May General Westmoreland ordered the US 1st and 25th Divisions to "start working more closely with elements of these two [South Vietnamese] divisions on operations in order to improve their morale, efficiency and effectiveness."
+In early May General William Westmoreland ordered the US 1st and 25th Divisions to "start working more closely with elements of these two [South Vietnamese] divisions on operations in order to improve their morale, efficiency and effectiveness."
 He suggested a "buddy" effort, matching the US 1st and the Division and the US 25th and the ARVN 25th Divisions.
-In mid-May the new US 1st Division commander, General William E. DePuy had one of his three brigades supporting the Division.
+In mid-May the new US 1st Division commander, General William E. DePuy had one of his three brigades supporting the division.
 Initially each unit contributed one infantry battalion to the project.
 Combined activities consisted of small unit patrolling, village seals and searches, propaganda campaigns, intelligence collection efforts, and various civic improvement projects.
 In July, however, with the bulk of his units engaged in heavy fighting north of Saigon, DePuy had to abandon the combined operations task force concept.
-Thereafter, DePuy monitored and supported the Division's activities in Bình Dương Province through his 2nd Brigade headquarters, only occasionally assigning ground units to the effort.
+Thereafter, DePuy monitored and supported the division's activities in Bình Dương Province through his 2nd Brigade headquarters, only occasionally assigning ground units to the effort.